 Course Handicap vs Handicap Index

-Handicap Index is a portable number representing a golfer's general ability, calculated from past scores; course handicap converts that same index into the actual number of strokes they receive on a specific course and tee, using that course's slope rating.
+Handicap Index is a portable number representing a golfer's general ability, calculated from past scores.
+Course handicap converts that same index into the actual number of strokes they receive on a specific course and tee.
+This uses that course's slope rating.

 Example

-A golfer with a Handicap Index of 14.2 gets a course handicap of 16 strokes on a difficult course with a high slope rating, but only 13 strokes on an easier course with a lower slope, using the same portable index both times.
+A golfer with a Handicap Index of 14.2 gets a course handicap of 16 strokes on a difficult course with a high slope rating.
+But only 13 strokes on an easier course with a lower slope.
+This uses the same portable index both times.

 Frequently asked questions